KevinZ2004/MYSQL-ADVANCED/opdracht/antwoorden.md

 1.

-SELECT races.name AS race, circuits.name AS circuit FROM races , circuits
-WHERE races.circuitId = circuits.circuitId
-AND races.year = (SELECT max(races2.year)
+SELECT races.name AS race, circuits.name AS circuit FROM races , circuits WHERE races.circuitId = circuits.circuitId AND races.year = 2018
-                  FROM races races2
-                  WHERE races2.circuitId = races.circuitId)

 2.